DoctorWhoof/RCC/RCC_TODO.md

 Target: Release 1.0

+	[ ] BUG: "SCC Bass Distorted" Loop points are wrong.
+Disabling loop for now.

+	[ ] BUG: Some loop points are correct in inspector, but wrong on wave editors (and playback!) after quitting and reloading

+	[ ] Envelope Edit: Copy and Paste

 	[ ] Escape Key Stops all playback

 	[ ] Export Settings: If single sample, pick the exported note